DarshanaUOP/Classic_Linear_Progress_Bar/README.md

 now generate your percentage value from wherever in your code. finally call _Update_ and _repaint_ methods from _linearPogrssBar_
 ```
+// where i is the percentage value that you generated
 linearPogrssBar.Update(i);
 linearPogrssBar.repaint();
 ```